Broken Hill

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, the suburb of Broken Hill had a median income among taxpayers of $52,239 with the average level standing at $62,857.
-This is below the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $56,867 (median) and $68,426 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Broken Hill all fall between the 11th and 19th percentiles nationally.
-Income analysis reveals that the $400 - 799 earnings band captures 27.0% of the community (4,773 individuals), contrasting with the region where the $1,500 - 2,999 bracket leads at 29.9%.
-While housing costs are modest with 90.1% of income retained, the total disposable income ranks at just the 18th percentile nationally.
+Broken Hill's suburb income level is lower than average nationally, per latest ATO data aggregated by AreaSearch for FY2023.
+The median income among taxpayers in Broken Hill is $52,239, with an average income of $62,857.
+This compares to Regional NSW's figures of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth since FY2023, estimated incomes as of September 2025 are approximately $56,867 (median) and $68,426 (average).
+Census data shows Broken Hill's household, family, and personal incomes fall between the 11th and 19th percentiles nationally.
+Income distribution in Broken Hill is predominantly in the $400 - $799 category, with 27.0% of locals (4,773 people).
+This contrasts with Regional NSW where the $1,500 - $2,999 bracket leads at 29.9%.
+Housing costs are modest, with 90.1% of income retained, but total disposable income ranks at just the 18th percentile nationally.

 Frequently Asked Questions - Income